Cure the Streets: OAG’s Violence Interruption Program

 This work is carried out through the use of violence interrupters, credible residents with deep ties to the target neighborhoods.
 Our Cure the Streets interrupters have undergone 40 hours of rigorous training and are working in two targeted sites in Wards 8 and 5 selected for their chronic and sustained rates of shootings and homicides.

 Since Cure the Streets launched, these interrupters have de-escalated several disputes and averted potentially fatal incidents.
-One such de-escalation took place within 15 minutes of a non-fatal shooting, where interrupters responded to the scene, spoke to the people involved, and negotiated a truce that held until a mediation was held that weekend.
+One such de-escalation took place shortly after a non-fatal shooting, where interrupters responded to the scene, spoke to the people involved, and negotiated a truce that held until a mediation was held that weekend.
 The mediation resolved the conflict between the warring parties.
 In another incident, an individual called a violence interrupter because he had a credible fear of being killed.
 The violence interrupters took that person out of the community for two days while they talked with the potential culprit and cleared up the misunderstanding that was fueling the conflict.

 These interventions were possible because those residents knew and trusted the Cure the Streets interrupters.
 As these workers continue to develop key relationship with target neighborhood residents, their effectiveness will grow.
 So far, the interrupters have: